aoloe/scribus-manual-development/content/qt-creator/qt-creator.md

 Before being able to run Scribs, you need to install it (otherwise it won't find its resources).
 In order to install it, you need to add a "Deploy Step" to the Deployment configuration of the Run settings.

-In the "Add deploy step" action, pick the "Build" option and the `install` "Tool argument" for the "install" target:
+In the "Add deploy step" action, pick the "Build" option and make sure that the `install` "install" target is checked:

 ![Set the `CMAKE_INSTALL_PREFIX` ](images/qt-creator-cmake-install-step.png)